 The Schroth Method is a physiotherapeutic treatment system which uses isometric and other exercises to strengthen or lengthen asymmetrical muscles in a scoliotic body.
-Its goals are to halt progression of abnormal spinal curvature, and in the best case to reverse the curves.
+Its goals are to halt the progression of abnormal spinal curvature, and in the best case to reverse the curves.
 If you are suffering from scoliosis, the Schroth Method may benefit you.
-Contact Loop Physical Therapy today to find out more about this services and how they can aid you in your recovery process.
+Contact Loop Physical Therapy today to find out more about these services and how they can aid you in your recovery process.

 History of the Schroth Method